Hurricanes vs. Panthers: Odds, total, moneyline - Stanley Cup Semifinals Game 1

 Hurricanes vs. Panthers Stanley Cup Semifinals Game 1: Odds, total, moneyline and other Vegas lines

-Game 1 of the Stanley Cup Semifinals will see the Carolina Hurricanes play the Florida Panthers on Thursday, May 18, beginning at 8:00 PM ET and brodcast on TNT.
-The Hurricanes are favored (-145) against the Panthers (+120).
+The Carolina Hurricanes take their home ice at PNC Arena against the Florida Panthers in the first game of the Stanley Cup Semifinals on Thursday, May 18, beginning at 8:00 PM ET on TNT.
+The Panthers have +120 moneyline odds against the favorite Hurricanes (-145).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!